22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Rose Street Gardens Pub Food Edinburgh Beer Garden

-Sandwiched between Princes Street and George Street makes it a perfect location if you need a break from shopping.
+Sandwiched between Princes Street and George Street it is the perfect location if you need a break from shopping.

 Rose Street Gardens Seat Pub Food Edinburgh Beer Garden